microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaGroup.md

 SimpleGroup                                     eeeeeeee-4444-5555-6666-ffffffffffff NickName                          {}
 ```

-This example demonstrates how to get top five groups from Microsoft Entra ID.
+This example demonstrates how to get top five groups.
-This command gets the five groups in Microsoft Entra ID.

 ### Example 4: Get a group by DisplayName